Cyfrin/moccasin/docs/source/installing-moccasin.rst

 Installation with uv
 --------------------

-For those unfamiliar, `uv <https://docs.astral.sh/uv/>`_ is a fast python package manager, and that helps us install gaboon into it's own isolated virtual environment, so we don't get any weird dependency conflicts with other python packages.
+For those unfamiliar, `uv <https://docs.astral.sh/uv/>`_ is a fast python package manager, and that helps us install moccasin into it's own isolated virtual environment, so we don't get any weird dependency conflicts with other python packages.
 It's similar to `pip` and `pipx` if you've used them before.
 It even comes with some `pip` compatibility, will tools like `uv pip install`.

 It's highly recommended you understand how `virtual environments <https://docs.python.org/3/library/venv.html>`_ work as well.